Oripi/wix-covid-wishlist/README.md

 ```
 now if you preview the website you should be able to see the `"hello world"` in the console.

+The `$w` and the `ID` field are very important parts in Corvid, In fact this is the way We can interact with elements as we've seen in the example above. those of you who are familiar with `jquery` will recognize the syntax straight away and for those who aren't, the `$w` is the object that allows us to get a reference to an element in the page based on the `ID` that we give him in the `ID` field using the syntax: `$w('#<ID>')`. e.g. for `ID: AddToWishlistButton` the call: `$w('#AddToWishlistButton')` will return a reference to the "add to wishlist" button.

-In order to insert a new item in the database we need to expose a method from the `backend` that will `client` will invoke and as a result a new item will be added to the Wishlist collection.
+In order to insert a new item in the database we need to expose a method from the `backend` that the `client` will invoke and as a result a new item will be added to the Wishlist collection.
 In the sidebar, click the `+` when hovering over `backend` or expand it and click on `Add a new web module`. name the module `wishlist.jsw` and open it.

 inside it add the following code: